chauveaul/ChatExpire/README.md

 The frontend was made with just HTML, CSS, and Vanilla JavaScript.
 This was then served to the client using Express.js

 ### Backend
 The backend was achieved using Firebase for the database and the server-side functions.
 The server-side functions were used mostly to communicate with the database.
-For the database, I used Firestore which proved really useful with its realtime database, which allowed me to read for database updates and load the messages accordingly.
+For the database, I used Firestore which proved really useful with its realtime database.
+Thanks to that, I was able to look for database updates and load the messages accordingly without needing sockets or anything of the likes.